This is the smallest possible change to the EVM to support calls and returns.

 A jumpdest cost for ENTERSUB is justified by it being, like JUMPDEST, a mere label.

-A low cost for RETURNSUB is justified by needing only to pop the return stack into the PC.
+A low cost for RETURNSUB is justified by needing only to pop the return stack into the `PC – less work than a jump.

 Benchmarking will be needed to tell if the costs are well-balanced.